hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 a new data element has been found during the control THEN the D.G. / D.I.= "R" and is used to report these discrepancies ELSE the D.G. / D.I. = "N".

 **Technical Description**

-N/A

-## G0367

-**Functional Description**

-IF the message is a Negative CD003C/CD038C/CD115C/CD165C THEN this Data Item is Required
-ELSE this Data Item is not used.

-**Technical Description**